-The College maintains the authority over students' participation in study abroad programs and upholds standards for all potential candidates.
-To be eligible for participation in a Columbia-approved study abroad program, students must have a minimum GPA of 3.0 and be making progress toward finishing the Core Curriculum.
-The Core language requirement must be completed and advanced language prerequisites may apply.
-Study abroad candidates must complete at least one course pertaining to the country or region where they intend to study.
-A review of each student's academic and disciplinary records is conducted as a part of the required clearance process.
+Some programs require one or two courses beyond this level, so students may also need to complete advanced language prerequisites; - Demonstrate academic interest by completing at least one course pertaining to the country or region where the student intends to study; - Maintain good academic standing.
+A review of each student's academic and disciplinary records is conducted as part of the required clearance process.
 Students on academic or disciplinary probation are not permitted to study abroad during the term of their probation.